 Funding Policy - The Ohio Revised Code provides the statutory authority requiring public employers to fund postemployment health care through their contributions to OPERS.
 When funding is approved by OPERS Board of Trustees, a portion of each employer's contribution to OPERS is set aside to fund OPERS health care plans.
 Employer contribution rates are expressed as a percentage of the earnable salary of active members.
-In 2018, the Authority contributed at a rate of 14.0 percent of earnable salary.
+In 2019, the Authority contributed at a rate of 14.0 percent of earnable salary.
 This is the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active member contributions do not fund health care.

 Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 1.0 percent during calendar year 2017.
-As recommended by OPERS' actuary, the portion of employer contributions allocated to health care beginning January 1, 2018 decreased to 0 percent for both plans.
+The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 0.0 percent during calendar year 2018.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
 The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2018 was 4.0 percent.
 Employer contribution rates are actuarially determined and are expressed as a percentage of covered payroll.
 The Authority's contractually required contributions were \$0 for 2018.